commonknowledge/vision-mission-values/README.md

 ### Thoughtfulness

-We understand and respect the complexity of social and technological structures.
+We understand and respect the complexity of political and technological structures.
 We always think before intervening, intervene at the scale appropriate, listen, reflect and learn.

 ### Interdependence
 Common Knowledge acts with generosity and compassion.
 We are part of a wider ecosystem and rely upon other people, their communities and the natural world.